JP-Duran/csc365_library_proj/README.md

 #### Backend: Julian and Alex
 #### Frontend: Anson and Emmanuel

+### Priorities
+- Do the ui/queries for the login
+- Do the queries/ui for the books

+### Second
+- displaying the user's/employee's account information

 ### Login
 - User/Emp login function input: pw and username strings, return T/F if theres a match